 Greif: Fiscal 4Q Earnings Snapshot

-DELAWARE, Ohio (AP) _ Greif Inc. (GEF) on Wednesday reported fiscal fourth-quarter net income of $44.4 million.
+DELAWARE, Ohio (AP) _ Greif Inc. (GEF.B) on Wednesday reported fiscal fourth-quarter profit of $44.4 million.

-On a per-share basis, the Delaware, Ohio-based company said it had profit of 74 cents.
-Earnings, adjusted for non-recurring costs, came to 78 cents per share.
+The Delaware, Ohio-based company said it had net income of 74 cents per share.
+Earnings, adjusted for non-recurring costs, were 78 cents per share.

-The results surpassed Wall Street expectations.
-The average estimate of four analysts surveyed by Zacks Investment Research was for earnings of 72 cents per share.

 The industrial packaging company posted revenue of $1.16 billion in the period.